reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 ### Tensor
 **Tensor** is a multidimensional NumPy array to save data.
 Most of the latest machine learning systems uses tensor as basic data structure.
 It is a generalized form of array with the arbitrary number of dimensions, and it usually contains numerical data.

+Note that **XD tensor** means the tensor has X axes, while **XD vector** has an axis with X dimensions.
+(X elements) The better technical expression for XD tensor would be "X rank tensor".

+0D tensor (Scalar) → 1D tensor (Vector) → 2D tensor (Matrix) → 3D tensor → ...

 #### Scalar Tensor
 **Scalar tensor(Scalar, zero-dimensional tensor, 0D tensor, array scalar)** is a tensor containing only one number.
 It is either float32 or float64 in NumPy.
 You can check the number of dimensions (or axes) of a NumPy array, by using *ndim*.
 Scalar tensor is ndim == 0.
 Notice that the number of axes is also called "rank".